littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v3.3 (??-??-??) - Civic Improvements 4
 -Colonial Fiefs now has a policy that allows for pops to migrate and start new vassal empires.
+-Added three new "advanced" mutually-exclusive and antagonistic starting-only civics focused on the idea of cultures that specialized in different domains of knowledge.
+Any non-gestalt empire can start with them.
+-New Civic: Shapers (+5 leader age, -10% genetic modification cost, +10% habitability, -10% non-society research, start with "Eco Simulation" tech.)
+-New Civic: Artificers (-10% ship build cost, -10% planetary structure build cost, +10% robot output, +10% robot build speed, -10% non-engineering research, start with "Powered Exoskeletons" tech.)
+-New Civic: Essentialists (+10% ship and planet sensor range, -10% FTL windup and winddown time, -10% non-physics research, start with "Fusion Power" tech.)

 v3.2.1.1 (11-27-21) - "Cosmic" Empires fix
 -The re-instated "galactic" governments never got their names back...